Nashville-Public-Library/talklib/README.md

 MWB.is_local = True
 MWB.local_file = 'D:Production\path\to\the\file.wav'
 MWB.remove_source = True
-MWB.check_if_above = 2.1
-MWB.check_if_below = 1.9
+MBW.twilio_enable = False

 MWB.run()
 ````
 ----
 ### Permalink Example

-By "permalink", We're referring to shows whose audio URL does not change, E.G. PNS.
-For shows we receive via permalink, here is an example script:
+"Permalink" shows are shows whose audio URL does not change, E.G. PNS.

+The minimum attributes you must set are: `show`, `show_filename`, `url`, and `is_permalink`.

+Here is an example script:

 ````
 from talklib.show import TLShow